vortisrd/trew_easydeliveries/README.md

         elseif status == 'dead' then
             print(' You died')
         else
-            print('Something went wrong and I don't know what it is') end
+            print("Something went wrong and I don't know what it is") end

     end)